sample-aiml-security-assessment

 1. Wrong bucket: Verify you’re looking at the bucket from the Infrastructure Stack outputs (not the assessment stack)

-4. Wrong prefix: Look under {account_id}/ prefix for single-account, consolidated-reports/ for multi-account
+3. Wrong prefix: Look under {account_id}/ for per-account reports and consolidated-reports/ for the multi-account consolidated HTML report

 Q: I see “Access Denied” errors in the AWS CodeBuild logs.